openenclave/openenclave/docs/Community/Governance.md

 At present, we maintain a list of [Project Committers](Committers.md) along with descriptions of their knowledge areas.

-This will be updated and replaced with a more scaleable approach to commit-rights management.
+This will be updated and replaced with a more scalable approach to commit-rights management.

 Accepting Contributions